SCI FI EYE

 Something new under the sun

 Our star suffers from a rather reduced role in science fiction.
-Strange, when it was the centre of entire cultures’ foundation tales – the original…
+Strange,…Continue ReadingSomething new under the sun

 -